Berkeley probes 'hands-off' police response to protest chaos

 - Watch: Melissa McCarthy wins raves for Sean Spicer skit on 'SNL' WATCH

-Only one person was arrested in the mayhem that injured six people — prompting criticism of training for campus police at the entire University of California system that emphasizes officer restraint and patience during protest in the name of protecting students’ free speech rights.
+Only one person was arrested in the mayhem that injured six people — prompting criticism of training for campus police at the entire University of California system that emphasizes officer restraint and patience during protests in the name of protecting students’ free speech rights.

 “The UC ‘hands-off’ approach was to the citizens’ detriment and the officers’ detriment in this situation,” said John Bakhit, a lawyer for the union representing about 400 of the system’s police officers.

-Officers should have been given more discretion to prevent the vandalism and violence and make arrests at the Berkeley protests, Bakhit said.
+Officers should have been given more discretion to prevent the vandalism and violence and make arrests at the Berkeley protest, Bakhit said.

 “The frustrating thing for the police officers is that they weren’t allowed to do their jobs,” he said.